-While architects are responsible for the design and planning of structures ranging from houses and factories to skyscrapers and museums, civil engineers oversee the entire design process through the completion of buildings, roads, dams, bridges, water systems and other major works.
-Both civil engineering and architecture are involved in the planning and design of structures.
-However, architecture focuses more on the spatial functionality and aesthetics of the development work and is more concerned with the art, look, feel and functionality of the design, while civil engineering focuses on the structural elements of the design, ensuring that the structure can endure conditions normal and extreme conditions.
+Architects are responsible for the design and planning of structures, from houses and factories to skyscrapers and museums.
+On the other hand, civil engineers oversee the entire design process, from buildings, roads, dams, bridges, water systems and other major works.
+Both civil engineering and architecture are involved in the planning and design of structures, but they have different focuses.
+Architecture is more concerned with the art, look, feel and functionality of the design, while civil engineering focuses on the structural elements of the design to ensure that it can withstand normal and extreme conditions.

 Architectural engineers are responsible for designing and constructing a structure, such as floors, walls, beams, wiring, lighting and HVAC.
 In contrast to architects who emphasize the design of the shape, color and spaces of the building, civil engineers work on the entire project.
 They have to complete similar university programs and study similar subjects but their job requirements are very different.
 Civil engineers are also responsible for planning, safety, legality, design, technology and materials.

 They may specialize in geotechnical engineering or building construction.
 Demand for qualified civil engineers is expected to remain high globally as infrastructure developments, building construction and more structures continue to expand.
 If you're passionate about both architecture and civil engineering, you can specialize in both fields and graduate with two degrees.
 The architect and civil engineer are both essential to the design and construction of a structure.